NeodymiumPhish/NeodymiumPhish.github.io/CTF-Pocket-Guide.md

 ---
 ## John The Ripper
 John is an excellent resource for cracking passwords on local files.
 There are many modules for John, such as:
-`7z2john` - provides a John-crackable hash from a 7-zip archive `pdf2john`, `bitcoin2john`, and `ssh2john` all do the same for their respective file types.
+`7z2john`: which provides a John-crackable hash from a 7-zip archive. `pdf2john`, `bitcoin2john`, and `ssh2john` all do the same for their respective file types.
 Once you have a file hash, you can run `john --wordlist=<location of wordlist file> <hash file name>` to crack the hash

 ---